barumau/pandunia/por/pandunia-por.md

 ## A

 a - em
-a dura de - durante
+a dure de - durante
 a ke - onde
 a lin - online
 a vo - aí (lá)